-Variations on a theme have long been a staple of German Kosmichemusik so the first half of Individuellos is dominated by ‘Menschen’, a grand statement with layers of synths that is simultaneously melodic, mad and magnificent.
-Those who like their Motorik beats won’t be disappointed as percussionists Thomas Dinger and Hans Lampe effectively play the telephone directory with their Apache drums.
+Variations on a theme have long been a staple of German Kosmichemusik so the first half of ‘Individuellos’ was dominated by ‘Menschen’, a grand statement with layers of synths that were simultaneously melodic, mad and magnificent.
+Those who liked their Motorik beats were not disappointed as percussionists Thomas Dinger and Hans Lampe effectively played the telephone directory with their Apache drums.

-This first movement is segued into the title track which is a close cousin with it shifting bass octaves and pounding keys before returning to ‘Menschen2’.
-An interlude ensues with Sentimental, an abstract tape collage that sounds like a church service in reverse before hitting with ‘Lieber Honig 1981’, effectively a live version of ‘Menschen’ that is basically the blueprint for PHIL LYNOTT’s ‘Yellow Pearl’… Attack!
+An interlude ensued with ‘Sentimental’, an abstract tape collage that sounded like a church service in reverse before hitting with ‘Lieber Honig 1981’, effectively a live version of ‘Menschen’ that basically forms the blueprint for Phil Lynott’s ‘Yellow Pearl’… Attack!
 Attack!
 Attack!
 Attack!

-The second half opens with the neo Volksmusik of ‘Dampfriemen’ and a pretty anthemic synth motif before the Dinger brothers join in sounding like they’ve had a few too many Tizers at Oktoberfest, with of all things, a kazoo section kicking in!
+The second half opened with the neo Volksmusik of ‘Dampfriemen’ and its pretty anthemic synth motif before the Dinger brothers joined in sounding like they’ve had a few too many Tizers at Oktoberfest, with of all things, a kazoo section kicking in!

-‘Tintarella Di’ follows with an opening section similar to the keyboard intro of SIMPLE MINDS’ ‘Life In A Day’.
-With the canter of horses hooves helping to continue the Volks theme, this pair of tracks may confuse those who love their proto punk but it’s obvious Dinger and Co were having a lot of fun with their reinterpretations of traditional German culture.
+‘Tintarella Di’ followed with an opening section similar to the keyboard intro of SIMPLE MINDS’ ‘Life In A Day’.
+With the canter of horses hooves helping to continue the Volks theme, this pair of tracks may have confused those who loved their proto punk but it was obvious Dinger and Co were having a lot of fun with their reinterpretations of traditional German culture.

-In another of those Klaus Dinger aural sculptures, ‘Flashback’ features a boat rowing in an echoing cavern before the church organ from Sentimental makes a reappearance.
-The beautiful piano of ‘Das Yvönnchen’ is the closer and melodically more in line with Michael Rother, Dinger’s former partner in NEU!
-It underlines the more ethereal qualities Dinger was actually capable of when he put his space cadet mind to it.
+The beautiful piano laden ‘Das Yvönnchen’ was the closer; played by guest musician Andreas Schell (who sadly passed away during the album recording), it was melodically more in line with Michael Rother, Dinger’s former partner in NEU!
+It underlined the ethereal qualities Dinger was capable of when he put his space cadet mind to it.

-However, the LA DÜSSELDORF story quite doesn’t end there as a fourth album was recorded but due to legal reasons, was released as ‘Néondain’ by KLAUS DINGER & RHEINITA BELLA DÜSSELDORF with the subtitle of ‘La Düsseldorf 4’.
-Given a limited reissue in 2006 as LA DÜSSELDORF.DE ‘Mon Amour’, this includes both tracks from the 1983 maxi-single as extras and although patchy, the collection also features worthy highlights such as the tremendous ‘Mon Amour’ title track and the Linn Drum assisted abridged reworking of ‘Cha Cha 2000’.
+However, the LA DÜSSELDORF story quite didn’t end there as a fourth album was recorded but due to legal reasons, it was released in 1985 as ‘Néondain’ by KLAUS DINGER & RHEINITA BELLA DÜSSELDORF with the subtitle of ‘La Düsseldorf 4’.
+Given a limited reissue in 2006 as LA DÜSSELDORF.DE ‘Mon Amour’, this included both tracks from the 1983 maxi-single as extras and although patchy, the collection also featured worthy highlights such as the tremendous ‘Mon Amour’ title track and the abridged Linn Drum assisted reworking of ‘Cha Cha 2000’.

 There was a NEU! reunion in 1986 during which tensions between Dinger and Rother came to a head.
 The recordings remained unreleased until 1997 when Dinger issued the album as ‘Neu!
 4’ on Captain Trip without Rother’s consent.
 This strained relations further and although a further reconciliation with Rother was attempted in 2000 as part of the NEU!
 CD reissue campaign on Grönland Records, this came to nought.